 An important point about inexpensive travel is to find a travel partner; it’s considerably cheaper—and safer.
 There are many travelers blogs on the Internet for hooking up (see list below) but I’ve only hang out occasionally in Lonely Planet’s Thorn Tree forum where thousands of travelers post messages offering advice, asking questions or looking for companionship to virtually everywhere.
 Thorn Tree has many branches and for the LGBT community it’s the Gay and Lesbian Travellers Forum.
 I have met ‘couples’ who have hooked up on the road for a week or a month or more because they like each other’s bodies, minds or the reduced cost of hotels, taxis and self-made meals.
 CouchSurfing.com, Wayn and Evergreen Club are helpful for all travelers to locate free or cheap places to crash or for making connections between like-minded others.
 So if you are off to Ulan Bator you might find a fellow queer traveler.
 We are everywhere.

 Regarding luggage and the thrifty voyager, airlines charge hefty fees for a second bag of checked luggage.
 The true bargain traveler does not haul around their laundry or stash four different changes of clothes.
-They don’t bring their whole medicine cabinet of salves, lotions, make-up, mouthwash, 12-ounce bottles of shampoo and 7-inch tubes of toothpaste.
-Take small sizes, now required by Homeland Security rules.
+They don’t bring their whole medicine cabinet of salves, lotions, make-up, mouthwash, bottles of shampoo and 7-inch tubes of toothpaste.
+Take small sizes (3 ounces for liquids), now required by Homeland Security rules.
 Small sizes are found in most big pharmacies in a section called ‘Travel’.